JavierSegoviaCordoba/semver-gradle-plugin/.docs/docs/examples/MULTI_PROJECT.md

 semver for library-ten: 1.0.0.3+58u03s9
 ```

-## 9. Create, add to git and commit a new file in `library-one-a`, then run `./gradlew semverCreateTag "-Psemver.stage=final" "-Psemver.tagPrefix=a"`
+## 9. Create, add to git and commit a new file in `library-one-a`, then run `./gradlew createSemverTag "-Psemver.stage=final" "-Psemver.tagPrefix=a"`

 - Without changing the state, promote the current state to be a final version for the projects with
   tag prefix `a`.